-Windows Store developers, on the other hand, can’t get enough of their development environment.
+Microsoft Store developers, on the other hand, can’t get enough of their development environment.
 They rave about Visual Studio, XAML, C#, and the ability to target multiple platforms with the same code:

 The Developer tools in Visual Studio and the supporting tools are brilliant.
 I get to reach a diverse user base in Windows Mobile, Windows Laptops and Desktops as well as Holographic and Xbox. — Voyer